tjtanjin/react-chatbotify-docs/docs/examples/simulated_stream.md

 sidebar_position: 8
 ---

-# Simulation Stream
+# Simulated Stream

 The following is an example of a bot simulating stream messages.
 In the era of LLMs, streaming messages have become commonplace and while real-time streaming brings value in terms of speed of data transfer, simulating streams can also be aesthetically pleasing.
-Recognizing that need, the bot comes built in with the `simStream` option to simulate bot streaming messages.
+Recognizing that need, the library comes built in with the `simStream` option to simulate streaming messages.
 If you wish to integrate with real-time streaming, [**look here**](/docs/examples/real_time_stream) instead.

 ```jsx live noInline title=MyChatBot.js
 const MyChatBot = () => {